 - To leave the original pages in the document and create a single PDF that includes all of the extracted pages, leave both check boxes deselected.

 The creator of a PDF document can set the security to prevent the extraction of pages.
-To view the security settings for a document, choose File > Properties, and select Security.
+To view the security settings for a document, choose File > Properties, and select the Security tab.

 You can split one or more documents into multiple smaller documents.
 When splitting a document, you can specify the split by maximum number of pages, maximum file size, or top-level bookmarks.

-You can use page thumbnails in the Navigation pane to copy or move pages within a document, and copy pages between documents.
+You can use page thumbnails in the Navigation pane or the Document area to copy or move pages within a document, and copy pages between documents.